Book of the Month

 Every month, the Goethe-Institut South Africa publishes a review about an African/South African author.
 Written by South Africans for South Africans.

-Review by Puseletso Bellina Motsemedi
+Review by Puseletso B. Motsemedi

 About the reviewer

-More informationen
+More information

-This review is the seventh in the new Book of the Month series from the Goethe-Institut South Africa.
+This review is the eleventh in the Book of the Month series from the Goethe-Institut South Africa.
 A new review by South Africans for South Africans will be published every month, check back regularly.
-All books can be borrowed from our library, the membership is free.

 All "Book of the Month" reviews